 There are many schools and courses for students who want to improve their English language skills.

-Many can provide students with a full package of tuition, homestay accommodation and extra-curricular activities.
+Many can schools provide students with a full package of tuition, homestay accommodation and extra-curricular activities.

 Travelling to Ireland to study

 If you are a non-EEA national coming to study in Ireland you must be enrolled in a full-time course on the Interim List of Eligible Programmes (ILEP).
 Citizens of certain countries must apply for a student visa to enter Ireland before they travel here to study.
 You can find out more in our document on the immigration rules for non-EEA students.

 You can also find out more about moving to Ireland for third-level education.